 Post-food tour, I recommend exploring Miraflores and the brewery scene.
 Stop into a few breweries like Barbarian or Halftime before heading to the best place to sample a ton of food at once: Mercado 28.

 Located in Miraflores, definitely head to this galley-like place where you can grab various Pisco sour concoctions and craft brews while perusing delicious eats like lomo saltado tacos, ceviche poke bowls, and so much more.

 Day 3 of Your Peru 10 Day Itinerary: Head to the Amazon Rainforest in Peru

 The Amazon Rainforest is a must-visit while in Peru.
 Chris and I both agree: the number one thing you can do in Peru is to visit the Amazon!
 There are three main places to go to for a visit, including Iquitos in northern Peru and Manu and Puerto Maldonado in southern Peru.

 For us, our journey to the Tambopata Research Center included an hour and a half flight from Lima to Puerto Maldonado, an hour bus drive to a dock, then 3 hours to get to the first lodge that we stayed at the first night called Refugio Amazonas.

 The following day we had another 4-hour long boat ride to the Tambopata Research Center.
 And let me tell you, it was 100% worth it.
-More remote lodges typically mean more opportunity to spot more wildlife!
+More remote lodges typically mean more opportunities to spot more wildlife!